 Listen To The Sound Of The Sea Breeze And Learn About Thai Real Estate

-Considering the local climatic characteristics, the villas here have fewer terraces and more pavilions.
-That is to say, it is quite modest in the setting of the terrace, and often leads to the concept of “kiosk”, which is to add a chic “cover” on the top of the terrace to protect the air and visual transparency.
-Both aesthetics and efficacy are at the same time, and such kiosks are common in local buildings.
+Most of the villas in Thailand use bold and unique features to respond positively to the tropical climate.
+Considering the local climate characteristics, villas here have fewer terraces and more pavilions.
+That is to say, adding a roof or awning on the top of the terrace to protect from the sun and to ensure privacy.
+Both aesthetics and efficacy are considered at the same time, and such kiosks are common in local buildings.

 Around the villas, there are often shaped cloisters (covered walkways), and some even have awnings in the parking lot and in some of the front yards to form a living space.
 These spaces are designed to suit the local climate, as rainfall and sunshine are abundant, and porches are beautifully protected while also sheltering from the rain.